im-open/create-code-coverage-status-check/README.md

 ## Limitations

 GitHub does have a size limitation of 65535 characters for a Status Check body or a PR Comment.
-This action will fail if the contents of the summary file exceed the GitHub limit.
+This action will fail if the contents of the summary file exceed the GitHub [limit].

 If you have multiple workflows triggered by the same `pull_request` or `push` event, GitHub creates one checksuite for that commit.
 The checksuite gets assigned to one of the workflows randomly and all status checks for that commit are reported to that checksuite.
 That means if there are multiple workflows with the same trigger, your status checks may show on a different workflow run than the run that created them.